 The primary aim of this is to ensure the transactions of the clients are able to be completed as efficiently as possible – this becomes difficult if the other side is combative, unfamiliar with the operational side of dental practices and is asking for uncommercial terms which can derail the deal.
 To play a game of tennis it relies on people on both sides of the net knowing what they are doing.

 Attwood Marshall Lawyers have for many years helped operators in the buying or selling of a dental practice.
 Protect your investment.
-Contact Property and Commercial Department manager Emily Spinks on 5506 8214 for an appointment today.
+Contact the Property & Commercial Department for an appointment today.